-When I was a kid all family meals, breakfast, lunch and dinner (or dinner and tea as we called the midday and evening meal) were eaten at the kitchen dining table.
+When I was a child all family meals, breakfast, lunch and dinner (or dinner and tea as we called the midday and evening meal) were eaten at the kitchen dining table.

 Sunday evening was an exception.
-Cheese on toast (Mousetraps) or saveloys (with lots of tomato sauce) were an informal meal eaten in comfort in the living room, perhaps watching the Wonderful World of Disney or Country Calendar.
+Cheese on toast (mousetraps) or saveloys (with toast and tomato sauce) made an informal meal eaten not at the table but in the living room, perhaps watching the Wonderful World of Disney or Country Calendar.